-- We travelled to Kenya during the beginning of August which is the prime season for the great migration.
+- We traveled to Kenya during the beginning of August which is the prime season for the great migration.
 Hence, it is a high season in the tourist industry.
-Most of the lodges were overbooked or sold out and the price skyrocketed for most of the activities.
+Many lodges were overbooked or sold out and the price skyrocketed for most of the activities.

 Practical Ways to Reduce and Control African Safari Budget!

 1. Choose a different season for travelling.
 Prices come down to even 50%.
 Contrary to the popular belief, you will be able to spot plenty of wildlife at Masai Mara reserve and other national parks.
 Chances of spotting the lioness pride will cub go up.
 However, weather can be a bit extreme.

 2. Have an extra day at Nairobi and shop around the tour operators for the best deal (if you can, though it is not recommended due to poor safety conditions).
 A friend of mine had worked at Nairobi and suggested the same.
 However, it is different from being an expat living in Nairobi and a tourist for a few days.